Sci fi virtual reality landscape cyberpunk style 3d render b

 • carbon storage

-Learning opportunities will be digitally derived, exploring virtual travel using VR technology... bringing the world to the community's fingertips.
+Learning opportunities will be digitally derived, exploring virtual travel using Virtual Reality... bringing the world to the community's fingertips.
 Visitors will have access to a range of learning opportunities via their mobile device, as well as engaging with practical solutions within ‘HEAT’.
-The legacy of the onsite engagement with ‘HEAT’ is part of our broader ambition for climate engagement.

 Our schools offer will be driven by practical learning, linked to National Curriculum outcomes via our flagship ‘Hot Topic’ programme.